You may wish to see an introductory page to this section with a map first.

 After the Arab occupation the town became known as Mayyafariqin, a name derived from its Armenian origin; it acquired importance at the end of the Xth century when it became the capital of a local emirate ruled by the Marwanid dynasty which included Mardin; this emirate lasted for almost a century until it was conquered by Malik Shah, the founder of a short-lived Seljuk Empire.

 (left) Aslanli Burcu (Lions' Tower); (right) a tower on the eastern section of the walls

 The main monuments of Silvan (the modern Turkish name of the town) were built by its Artukid rulers, who conquered the town in 1118.
 The Artukids founded three adjoining emirates which included the most important towns of the region: Diyarbakir, Mardin and Harput; they strengthened the eastern fortifications of Silvan by building new towers.

-Aslanli Burcu, the well preserved diamond shaped tower at the eastern entrance of Silvan is decorated with two lions placed above a lengthy inscriptions; their design is similar to that of Artukid lions on the portal of Diyarbakir's Ulu Cami; other reliefs on nearby towers are more elaborate and may belong to a later period, when the Artukids were forced to become vassals of the Ayyubids, the heirs of Saladin, the conqueror of Jerusalem.
-In 1260 Silvan became part of the Mongol Ilkhanate and it soon lost importance.
+Aslanli Burcu, the well preserved diamond shaped tower at the eastern entrance of Silvan is decorated with two lions placed above a lengthy inscriptions; they can be seen also in the decoration of the Artukid Palace at Diyarbakir; other reliefs on nearby towers are more elaborate and may belong to a later period, when the Artukids were forced to become vassals of the Ayyubids, the governors of Aleppo.
+In 1260 Silvan became part of the Mongol Ilkhanate of Persia and it soon lost importance.

-The Great Mosque of Silvan was built by the Artukid ruler of the town in ca 1157; the presence of three apses on its southern side could derive from the existence of a previous Christian church; the apses indicate the direction towards Mecca; the main entrance is located on the northern fašade.
+The Great Mosque of Silvan was built by the Artukid ruler of the town in ca 1157; the presence of three apses on its southern side could derive from the existence of a previous Christian church; the apses indicate the direction towards Mecca (see also Melik Mahmut Camii at Mardin); the main entrance is located on the northern fašade.